 Balance of Trade in Sri Lanka averaged -510.65 USD Million from 2002 until 2022, reaching an all time high of 110.30 USD Million in August of 2002 and a record low of -1100.65 USD Million in November of 2011.
 This page provides the latest reported value for - Sri Lanka Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Sri Lanka Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Balance of Trade in Sri Lanka is expected to be -670.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Sri Lanka to stand at -910.00 in 12 months time.
-In the long-term, the Sri Lanka Balance of Trade is projected to trend around -820.00 USD Million in 2020, according to our econometric models.
+Balance of Trade in Sri Lanka is expected to be -350.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sri Lanka Balance of Trade is projected to trend around -500.00 USD Million in 2023, according to our econometric models.